NearNodeFlash/nnf-deploy/tools/crd-bumper/README.md

 ### Lossless Conversions

 The libraries from the Cluster API project use an annotation on the spoke version of a resource to contain a serialized copy of the hub version of that resource.
-The libraries and tests use this to avoid data loss during hub->spoke->hub conversions.
+The libraries and tests use this to avoid data loss during `hub->spoke->hub` conversions.

+## Writing Conversion Routines

+### Conversion Library Lifecycle in Spoke APIs

+After an API version has been bumped, the spoke API should be frozen.
+However, the spoke API conversion library in `api/<spoke-ver>/conversion.go` will continue to be updated, following the progression and development of the hub.

+### Conversion Must Not Fail

+When writing conversion routines be aware that the conversion routine must not report a failure:

+"Failing conversion can disrupt read and write access to the custom resources, including the ability to update or delete the resources.
+Conversion failures should be avoided whenever possible, and should not be used to enforce validation constraints (use validation schemas or webhook admission instead)."
+Kubernetes "Versions in CustomResourceDefinitions" [Response](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#response).

 ## Code Markers